Early Childhood Integrated Financing

 Results from the Integrated Financing Meeting will inform a legislatively-created workgroup charged with identifying strategies for developing an Integrated Early Childhood Fund at the state level.
 The Virginia Early Childhood Foundation will facilitate this workgroup and will include the Department of Education, Department of Health, Department of Social Services, and the Department of Planning and Budget.
-The workgroup’s report is due to the Joint Subcommittee on VPI by October 15.
+The workgroup submitted a report on October 15, 2018 to the Joint Subcommittee on VPI.

 Early Childhood Financing Toolkit - Coming Soon